infoielham/Cardiovascular-Disease-prediction/README.md

 from Kaggle website [[Kaggle]] https://www.kaggle.com/sulianova/cardiovascular-disease-dataset

 ## Questions:
-1.
-2.
-3.
-4.
+1. what is the percentage of cardiovascular disease per gender?
+2. what is the average of having cardiovascular disease along with three kinds of cholesterol?
+3. what is the relationship between glucose and cardiovascular disease?
+4. what are the most generations ages along with cardiovascular disease?
+5. what is the relationship between the alcoholic and smoker people along with cholesterol?

 ## Algorithms:
+- Logistic Regression.
+- XGBoost.
+- Support Vector Machine.
+- Random Forest.
+- K-Nearest Neighbors.
--
+- Decision Tree.
--
+- Staking.

 ## Tools:
--Libraries: pandas, numpy, matplotlib, seaborn, sklearn.
+- Libraries: pandas, numpy, matplotlib, seaborn, MLextend, sklearn,XGBoost,Statsmodels.

--Softwares: Trello, GitHub, Jupyter, PowerPoint, Zoom.
+- Softwares: Trello, GitHub, Jupyter, prize, Zoom.
 <hr>

-## MVP goals:

 ## Team Members
- - Elham Alzahrani
+ - Elham Alzahrani (Leader)
  - Nouf Alkhaldi
  - Abdulrahim Alshehri